 NURS 5012 Nursing Science and Patterns of Knowing NURS 5020 Statistical Methods in Nursing NURS 5030 Nursing Research for Clinical Scholarship.
-NURS 5035 Evidence-Based Practice to Advance Clinical Scholarship NURS 5870 Health Policy and Populations-Based Advocacy for the Scholarship of Application.
+NURS 5035 Evidence-Based Practice to Advance Clinical Scholarship

+NURS 5870 Health Policy and Populations-Based Advocacy for the Scholarship of Application.

-Each of the tracks also address the three (3) role course requirements of APRN and MS Nurse Educator education, by providing advanced education in pathophysiology across the lifespan, pharmacology, and health assessment.
+Each of the APRN tracks also complete the three (3) NP role courses requirements a providing advanced education in pathophysiology across the lifespan, pharmacology, and health assessment.
 Upon passing the 3 role courses, APRN students will begin their clinical courses with a qualified preceptor.
+Nursing Administration and Leadership and Nurse Educator students complete an integrated 3P's course covering Advanced Pathophysiology, Advanced Pharmacology and Advanced Health Assessment.
 Students are required to meet all pre-clinical requirements by the published deadlines in order to register for the clinical courses in the subsequent semester.